 Some of the common sports injuries are:

-- Anterior cruciate ligament (ACL) injury - an injury to the knee, common in individuals who play sports which are strenuous on knees, such as running, hockey, soccer, skiing, football and basketball.
+- Anterior cruciate ligament (ACL) injury - an injury to the knee, common in individuals who play sports that are strenuous on their knees, such as running, hockey, soccer, skiing, football, and basketball.

 - Achilles Tendon Injuries- injury to the Achilles tendon, one of the longest tendons in your body, stretching from the bones of your heel to your calf muscles.